 You Owe Money —

-Process for Division I Proposals
+Division I Proposals

 A Division I proposal is a formal procedure governed by the Bankruptcy and Insolvency Act and is available to businesses and individuals — there is no limit with respect to how much money is owed.

-The trustee will file the proposal, or the notice of intention to file a proposal, with the Office of the Superintendent of Bankruptcy.
+The LIT will file the proposal, or the notice of intention to file a proposal, with the Office of the Superintendent of Bankruptcy.
 Once you submit the notice of intention to file a proposal, or your proposal, you will stop making any payments directly to your unsecured creditors, any salary garnishments will stop and lawsuits against you by creditors will be stayed (stopped).
 Secured creditors have the option of being part of a Division I proposal.

 - attend the first meeting of creditors;